JoergHolz/LocalAdmin/README.md

      ]
 ```

-You need the private function «_my_button» in application/controllers/LocalAdmin.php
+You need the function «my_button» in application/libaries/Buttons.php

 ```
   function _my_button($button){
         // create your button as <a href='…>label</a> and return it }
 ```
-The function has to return HTML, see the other button functions in application/controllers/LocalAdmin.php.
+The function has to return HTML, see the other button functions in application/libaries/Buttons.php.

 $button contains:
 ```